 Inspired jam flavors are the perfect base for syrups for cocktails.
-Easily create a variety of simple syrups to elevate your craft libations.
+In just a few minutes, you can easily create a variety of simple syrups to elevate your craft libations.

 This is a sponsored post, written by me on behalf of Ravens Original.
 All opinions are 100% my own.

-Flavored simple syrup made with jam creates a world of opportunities for creating interesting craft cocktails.
-It takes just minutes, the syrups store well, and the possiblities are practically endless!
+Flavored simple syrup made with jam creates a world of opportunities for creating interesting craft cocktails and non-alcoholic drinks.
+It takes just minutes, the craft cocktail syrups store well, and the possibilities are practically endless!

 What type of jam is best for making cocktail syrups?

-You can certainly use something very simple and that will work fine, but there’s no reason to stop there.
+You can certainly use jams with classic flavors and that will work fine, but there's no reason to stop there.

 Our friends at Raven’s Nest have created a line of uniquely flavored jams that have been crafted in small batches with their signature “sweet with a little heat” kick.
 Use them as the base for cocktail syrups and you’ve got the key ingredient for those cocktail recipes before you can blink an eye.